gdg-cee/pain/README.md

 After you submit the form, the information is pushed immediately to all channels.

-## Project Structure
+## Technical specification

 ### Website
  - single form for event creation, interacts with Firebase
  - Polymer site, hosted on Firebase Hosting

 ### Backend
- - reacts to event creation and editation in Firebase and automates tasks via different plugins (one plugin, one file, one language = simplifies contributions)
+ - reacts to event creation and editation in Firebase and automates tasks via different channels (one channels, one file, one language = simplifies contributions)
  - AppEngine

 ### Browser Extension